Located in subregion / area: Vallée de la Marne / Vallée de la Marne Rive Droite

 - Jean-Pierre Guy (RC)

-- Piot-Sévillano (RM), member of Vignerons Indépendants with med just under 8 ha of vineyards, mostly in Vincelles, with 70% Pinot Meunier, 15% Pinot Noir, and 15% Chardonnay, and an annual production of 50 000 bottles.
+- Piot-Sévillano (RM, Youtube channel), member of Vignerons Indépendants and Le Cercle des Créateurs de Champagnes Confidentiels with med just under 8 ha of vineyards, mostly in Vincelles, with 70% Pinot Meunier, 15% Pinot Noir, and 15% Chardonnay, and an annual production of 60 000 bottles.
+Since the current generation (Christine and her husband Vincent Scher) took over in 2007, several new cuvées have been added.
+The vintage Champagne is composed of 80% Pinot Meunier, 10% Chardonnay, and 10% Pinot Noir (refers to the 2009 vintage).
 The prestige cuvée (50% Chardonnay of which 15% oaked, 40% Pinot Meunier, and 10% Pinot Noir) used to be called Cuvée Elégance, but changed name to Cuvée Interdite (which means “forbidden”) after another Champagne producer forbade them to use this name since it was registered by this producer.

 Comment: the list is probably not complete.

 When bottles are sold directly by a cooperative the producer status is given as CM = coopérative de manipulation, as opposed to RC when sold by a cooperative member under their own name.

 - Coopérative Vinicole de Vincelles is a cooperative in Vincelles founded in 1947 by Henri Blin and 28 other growers with a total of 16 ha of vineyards.
 Today (2015), the cooperative has 120 members with 123 ha.
 The Champagnes are sold under than brands: